agenium-scale/boost.simd/doc/custom/sections/home/home.md

 @snippet addvector.cpp avx-simd-loop

 Both of these processors are manufactured by Intel yet two different versions of the code are required to get the best performance possible from each processor.
-This is quicky getting complicated and annoying.
+This is quickly getting complicated and annoying.

 Now, look at how the code can become simpler with **@projectname** :